Redtail Black Shark, Redtailed Black Shark, Fire Tail, Red Tailed Labeo Scientific Name: Epalzeorhynchus (Labeo) bicolor

 Fresh water fish - Their preferred habitats were those of overgrown waterways with rocky bottoms and strong currents.

-Shark - Red Tail Foods
+What do Shark - Red Tail fishs eat?

-Shark - Red Tail Behavior
+Shark - Red Tail behavior and personality

 Although most Red Tail Sharks are kept alone, some people have had success introducing these fish into communities where other more peaceful fish would not thrive.
 The strikingly beautiful Red Tail Shark is thus able to fill a niche in certain community tanks, but is also brilliant when given a tank to itself.
 The Red Tail Shark usually remains in the middle to bottom regions of its enclosure.
 In these areas, it stakes out a territory using decorations as landmarks.
 Often, several territories will be established and invading fish may be attacked.
 Red Tail Sharks do not tolerate other fish of their species in their enclosures.
 They may even go after fish larger than they are, stressing these tank mates.
 Fish with red markings are persecuted most frequently.
 For such reasons, most people keep Red Tail Sharks with large equally aggressive fish, or they keep solitary Red Tailed Sharks.
 These fish spend long periods of time in hiding, following these hiatuses with periods of frenetic activity, and have been known to repeatedly leap out of water into the air.